Nexusoft/nw-modules-documentation/docs/Modules/DeveloperGuide/README.md

 ## Examples and boilerplates

-Currently there are 3 Nexus module example repositories that you can also use as boilerplates:
+Currently there are 2 Nexus module example repositories that you can also use as boilerplates:

+- [minimal-module-example](https://github.com/Nexusoft/minimal_module_example) - A minimal "Hello World" type of module to demonstrate what a simple module needs at minimum.

+- [react-module-example](https://github.com/Nexusoft/react_module_example) - An example module using React and webpack